syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Paradigm Classes/Task Switching.md

 #paradigm

-Refers to experimental situations where participants switch between **two or more task rule sets** applied sequentially across trials ([[N_Tasks]]=1 per trial, but multiple task sets active across the block).
+Refers to experimental situations where participants switch between **two or more task rule sets** applied sequentially across trials ([[Number of Tasks]]=1 per trial, but multiple task sets active across the block).

 **Key Features:**